Competitive Comparison

 Not part of the offering.

-Runtime third-party-script inventory flags unknown origins, post-load injections, and CDN content swaps.
-Pair with the PCI DSS v4 evidence report for audit-ready coverage of controls 6.4.3 and 11.6.1.
+Runtime third-party-script inventory can flag unknown origins, post-load injections, and CDN content swaps.
+Pair it with the PCI DSS v4 evidence report for source-free checkout-owner review of controls 6.4.3 and 11.6.1.
+This is not a managed Webpage Integrity program.
+Payment-page guide.

 Available on selected runtime-protection tiers, usually positioned as a separate Webpage Integrity product.
 Yes